 If I’m ordering Chinese takeout, you better believe there will be at least one order of orange chicken in the bag!
-I love that lightly fried chicken, coated with a sweet citrus sauce—and it’s actually one of the easier Chinese takeout dishes to make at home!
+I love that lightly fried chicken, coated with a sweet citrus sauce—and it’s actually one of the easier Chinese-American takeout dishes to make at home!

 If you are an orange chicken fan, then today’s recipe is a must try.